Best used hybrid cars 2022

 It has a small fuel tank so you can't get far on petrol power, but it does mean that if you can't find a public charge point on a longer trip, you can always top up with some fuel and add a few more miles while you're driving.

 It's a great solution for those wanting an electric car, but without the range anxiety.
-The i3 is a fantastic car in its own right and for around £10,000 second hand it's a bargain - the interior still looks fresh today and it's great to drive as well.
+The i3 is a fantastic car in its own right, the interior still looks fresh today and it's great to drive as well.